 On Friday, May 29, 2015, the Guatemala Solidarity Project delivered 28 water filters to communities in the Polochic Valley.
 These filters were evenly distributed among seven communities which have faced continued repression from the government and “land owners.”
 Since this initial distribution, we have brought hundreds of additional water filters to communities that have survived attacks.
 Families have told us that they have seen significant improvement in health while using the filters.
 The filters are large enough to filter a significant amount of water, but small enough for a family to carry with them if a government or paramilitary attack forces them to flee.

 Many of our partner communities have chosen to prioritize school construction.
 The government often denies the right of these communities to exist, and uses this as an excuse to avoid its obligation to provide access to education for all children.
 The GSP has so far helped with the construction of six schools .
 The following video discusses our efforts to keep schools open in 2019 in the villages of Sibija and Xejbal Monte Blanco.

 Support for political prisoners

 A growing number of indigenous community leaders in Guatemala are being sent to prison on fraudulent charges in an attempt to silence them and terrorize others from organizing to defend their rights and Mother Earth.
 Political prisoners have faced torture, hunger and denial of medicine.
 Some have been forced to clean urine and feces from bathrooms with their bare hands.
-We are currently sending monthly support to prisoners from Saquimo Setana.
-We have previously supported prisoners from other communities.

 Emergency support for victims of violence